SamHCoco/Design-Patterns/README.md

 With the object adapter pattern, we implement a class that bridges the difference between an expected interface and an existing class. *(Note: Interface is the collection of all the methods that an object has)*

 ##### Composite
-This pattern composes objects into a hierarchical tree structure, made up of individual objects, *Leafs*, and compositions of objects, *Composites*).
+This pattern composes objects into a hierarchical tree structure, made up of individual objects, *Leaf(s)*, and compositions of objects, *Composites*.
+All methods present in leaf objects must also be present in composite objects.
+This is ensured by having *leaf* and *composite* objects implement a **common interface**.

-It is defined by 4 key concepts:
+It is defined by 3 key concepts:
 - *Component* - The base interface (or abstract class) for all objects in the composition.
 All objects in composite tree implement it.

-- *Leaf* -
+- *Leaf* - A Leaf is an individual object that has no composites.

-- *Composite* -

-- *Client* -
+- *Composite* - An object that has a reference to another object, which may be a leaf or a composite.